How to build a website from scratch (in 9 easy steps)

 Even though it may seem like the process is a bit lengthy, with the right tool, you’ll be able to build a website and share it with your audience in just a few short moments.

 Want to see how it works in action?
-Just watch this video walkthrough below and build your site using GetResponse Website Builder for free today.
+Just watch this video walkthrough below and build your site using GetResponse Website Builder with AI.

 Michal Leszczynski